-You can find further information on our Tier 4 visa page.
+You can find further information on our Student Route page.

 Delayed visa applications

 At present, the latest date for registration is 3 weeks from the start date of the programme.
 Please note, some courses do not allow for late registration.
 You should register online while you wait for your visa to be granted.

 To defer your application, please email firstname.lastname@example.org.
 If you defer your start date, you're still guaranteed a place as long as you meet all your conditions subject to course capacity and any course and entry requirements changes.